The Foundational Difference

 In many areas of healthcare, we know there is a normal range for optimal health.
 Such examples include: blood pressure, body temperature, and vision.
 In the same way, there is an ideal normal for the structure and function of your spine and nervous system.

-The doctors at Cornerstone in Ewa Beach and Kapolei utilize state-of-the-art equipment to determine the presences of Foundational Distortions in the spine.
+The doctors at Cornerstone in Ewa Beach, Kapolei, Kaka'ako, and Kailua utilize state-of-the-art equipment to determine the presence of Foundational Distortions in the spine.
 This is typically the underlying cause of numerous secondary conditions (symptoms) that you may be experiencing.
 If a Foundational distortion is detected, Cornerstone creates a personalized plan to correct these abnormalities so that you can not only feel, but also function at your best.

 To further understand the effects of these underlying Foundational Distortions, consider this- if a house has a poor foundation, you may find that you see cracks in the walls, windows that don't shut correctly, and floors that may begin to creak.
 One may choose to continuously address these individual issues (symptoms) by filling in the cracks, lubricating the windows, and hammering another nail in the floor.
 In all likelihood, the individual issues are likely to keep recurring until the underlying cause is corrected.
 So if you are sick and tired of filling the pot hole on Monday for it only to return on Wednesday, please give our office a call to see how we can help.